vivCoding/vBlocker/README.md

 Coming soon

 ### Roadmap
-- Upgrade to manifest V3 and use [declarativeNetRequest](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/#type-UpdateRuleOptions)
 - Add feature to block all except (list of urls)
-- Block disabling/uninstalling extension
+- Block disabling/uninstalling extension (if possible)
+    - If not possible, add logging (e.g. blocked domain at what time/date)
+- Schedule blocking (e.g. block at specific time of day) (if possible)
+- Make page look less ugly